 - Flexible start dates – we can usually arrange mid-year start dates with colleges and specialist providers.

-- Pre-Apprenticeships – paid Traineeships for those requiring additional academic supervision and qualifications prior to starting an apprenticeship.
+- Paid Pre-Apprenticeships – paid placements for those requiring additional academic supervision and qualifications prior to starting an apprenticeship.

 - Accelerated Apprenticeships – enabling many of our apprentices to complete in less time than published in the Apprenticeship Standards.

 - Transparent pricing – secure a Shared Apprentice and potential future employee for arguably less than the rates for a labourer.

 - Recruitment* – advertising, shortlisting and interviewing local candidates (*we are the employer).